Scribery/cockpit-session-recording/README.md

     sudo dnf install gettext nodejs npm make

+On openSUSE Tumbleweed and Leap:

+    sudo zypper in gettext-runtime nodejs npm make

 This project is based on the [Cockpit Starter Kit](https://github.com/cockpit-project/starter-kit).
 See [Starter Kit Intro](http://cockpit-project.org/blog/cockpit-starter-kit.html) for details.